Randolph E. Paul: Return to private practice

-Paul left the Treasury Department in September 1944 to rejoin Lord, Day & Lord.
+Paul left the Treasury Department in March 1944, having served as general counsel since 1942, to rejoin Lord, Day & Lord.
 Eighteen months later, he accepted an invitation to join a law firm then known as Cohen, Cole, Weiss & Wharton and which became, with the addition of Paul and Lloyd K. Garrison, the firm of Paul, Weiss, Wharton & Garrison.
 Based on his reputation gained in the Treasury Department, Paul attracted such blue-chip clients as Ford, General Motors, Standard Oil of California, Brown Shoe Company, B.V.D.
 Company, Reader's Digest, Union Sulpher Company, and the estates of the rich and famous.
 In addition to his private practice, Paul continued writing, including Taxation for Prosperity (1947), a studied argument for postwar maintenance of a progressive income tax; The History of Taxation in the United States (1953); and dozens of articles for journals such as The Harvard Law Review, The Yale Law Journal, The Tax Law Review and The Tax Lawyer.

 Paul maintained a teaching schedule as an adjunct professor at Harvard and Howard University Law Schools, among others.
 He briefly returned to government service as a part-time Special Assistant to President Truman for tax policy and later as the President's envoy to the negotiations between Switzerland and the Allied Powers on Nazi assets in Switzerland – a controversy that stayed alive for a half century after his death.
 He was a frequent witness before congressional committees on tax and fiscal policy, testifying on the proper role of taxation in the Nation's social and fiscal programs.